knockout/knockout/documentation/text-binding.md

 ### Note 2: About HTML encoding

-Since this binding sets your text value using `innerText` or `textContent` (and not using `innerHTML`), it's safe to set any string value without risking HTML or script injection.
+Since this binding sets your text value using a text node, it's safe to set any string value without risking HTML or script injection.
 For example, if you wrote:

     viewModel.myMessage("<i>Hello, world!</i>");